MoonPoet/xaprb-src/content/blog/charlottesville-white-supremacy.md

 <blockquote class="twitter-video" data-lang="en"><p lang="en" dir="ltr">Fight broke out.
 Nazis beat black kid w/sticks at end.
 I kick one in back 2 help &amp; he runs after me.
 Kid is safe but bloody <a href="https://twitter.com/hashtag/Charlottesville?src=hash&amp;ref_src=twsrc%5Etfw">#Charlottesville</a> <a href="https://t.co/kr11a8zQ0K">pic.twitter.com/kr11a8zQ0K</a></p>&mdash; ChuckModi (@ChuckModi1) <a href="https://twitter.com/ChuckModi1/status/896409728959606789?ref_src=twsrc%5Etfw">August 12, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The attackers, some of whom [brandished firearms](http://www.gregpalast.com/charlottesville-gun-face-got-photo/) while others seemed to stand guard (see the man in the far left of the photo below), fled after a group of people rushed to Harris's aid.
 Harris and others huddled in the stairwell and waited for medical help that never came.
+(Another perspective is visible at 0:26 in [this video](https://twitter.com/CNNnewsroom/status/896411946609549312).)

 ![Deandre Harris](/media/2017/09/deandre-harris.jpg)